Summer Food Service Program

 Summer Meal Sites

 Call the United Way 2-1-1 line, the National Hunger Hotline at 1-866-3-HUNGRY or 1-877-8-HAMBRE (for Spanish speakers), or visit www.fns.usda.gov/summerfoodrocks to find a free, nutritious summer meal site near you.
-New this year, you can also text ‘Food’ or ‘Comida’ (for Spanish speakers) to 877-877 to receive text information on summer meal sites near you.
+You can also text ‘Food’ or ‘Comida’ (for Spanish speakers) to 877-877 to receive text information on summer meal sites near you.

-Summer Food Service Program feeding sites operate either as "open" or "enrolled" sites.
+Summer Food Service Program meal sites operate as "open," "closed enrolled," or "camp" sites.

 - Open sites operate in low-income areas where half or more of the children are from households with income at or below 185% of the Federal poverty guidelines.
-Meals are provided at no charge to any child at the open site.
+Meals are provided at no charge to all children at the open site.

 Programs in Iowa